Guseyn/examples-of-using-cutie/README.md

 1. Explaining a bit problems with callbacks, Promises and async/await (on fs module)
 2. Explaing ideas of declarative programming (abstract example)
 3. Idea of async objects as a solution for the callback hell problem (on fs module)
+4. Features of the `AsyncObject`
-4. Examples (ParsedJSON, cutie-assert, cutie-rest)
+5. Examples (ParsedJSON, cutie-assert, cutie-rest)
-5. As and after conceptions
+6. As and after conceptions
-6. Creating objects in the async way (cutie-created)
+7. Creating objects in the async way (cutie-created)

-2nd video:

-Features of the `AsyncObject`